 - a) The fair value of loans and receivables and other liabilities due within 12 months are assumed to approximate to their carrying values. - b) Financial assets classified as available for sale are measured at fair value by reference to quoted markets prices when available.
 If quoted market prices are not available, then fair values are estimated using a valuation model. - c) Financial assets and liabilities designated at fair value through profit and loss and derivatives are measured at fair value by reference to quoted market prices when available.
 If quoted market prices are not available, then fair values are estimated using a valuation model.
 Such models are based wherever possible on assumptions supported by observable market prices or rates.
-At the balance sheet date, all fair values have been calculated using such a model.
+These valuation techniques are based on assumptions.
+As a result, the fair value calculated using these valuation techniques will change if the underlying assumptions change.
+The potential impact of using reasonably possible alternative assumptions to value these financial instruments has not been disclosed as, due to the Bank's transfer of risks to other Nomura Group companies, it is not deemed significant,.

-25. CAPITAL MANAGEMENT POLICY
+24. CAPITAL MANAGEMENT POLICY

 The primary objectives of the Bank's capital management are to ensure that the Bank complies with externally imposed capital requirements and that the Bank is able to withstand losses due to extreme market movements.
-The Bank looks to mitigate risk through the use of derivative arrangements with other Nomura Europe Group companies.
+The Bank looks to mitigate risk through the use of derivative arrangements with other Nomura Europe group companies.
 The Bank reviews the appropriate level of capital adequacy, with senior management responsible for implementing and enforcing capital policies.
 The determination of balance sheet size and level of capital take into consideration regulatory requirements, economic risks inherent in its business and maintenance of a desirable debt rating.
 The allocation of available capital resource across the business is then based upon factors such as return on capital and regulatory requirements.